Kaltsoon/data-management-and-databases/slides/11-physical-database-design/physical-database-design.md

 # Creating tables

 - In a SQL database the data is stored into _tables_ that have _columns_ with different _data types_, such as `VARCHAR(n)`, `INTEGER`, and `DATE`
-- Different DMBS support mostly the same data types, but many of them also support their own, non-standard data types, such as the PostgreSQL's `JSONB` data type for storing JSON data
+- Different DMBS support mostly the same data types, but many of them also support their own, _non-standard data types_, such as the PostgreSQL's `JSONB` data type for storing JSON data
 - A database table can be created with the `CREATE TABLE` statement:

   ```sql